MIC-DKFZ/gpconvcnp/README.md

     pip install path/to/this/folder

 which will create a package called `neuralprocess` in your current Python environment.
-The package includes our GP-ConvCNP implementation, but also implementations of other major Neural Process variants (ConvCNP, NP, ANP), hence the name We recommend you create a new virtualenv or conda environment before installing.
+The package includes our GP-ConvCNP implementation, but also implementations of other major Neural Process variants (ConvCNP, NP, ANP), hence the name.
+We recommend you create a new virtualenv or conda environment before installing.
 If you also want to be able to run the experiments yourself, you need to install with the `experiment` option

     pip install path/to/this/folder[experiment]